Date

 Systematic data collection about young children - whether through observation methods and measures or other means - are part and parcel of twenty-first century early childhood research and reflective practice; however, this was not always the case.

-This project will focus on five case-study schools at the forefront of a widespread transformation in the relationship between teacher/practitioner and child, a transformation which happened in the context of empathy-infused child-centred settings on the one hand, and scientific, observation-based research-informed pedagogy on the other.
+This project focused on five case-study schools at the forefront of a widespread transformation in the relationship between teacher/practitioner and child, a transformation which happened in the context of empathy-infused child-centred settings on the one hand, and scientific, observation-based research-informed pedagogy on the other.

-Data will stem from archival fieldwork and analysis of school records and other published and unpublished primary sources.
+Data stemmed from archival fieldwork and analysis of school records and other published and unpublished primary sources.

 The knowledge mobilization plan includes the dissemination of the outcomes of the research in academic and professional publications and conferences.